famelis/wsl2-x11/README.md

 # WSL2 - X11
-## What
-Here are some scripts that make it easy, to make Linux X11 applications in `WSL2`, run on an `X11 Server` running natively on `Windows 10`.
+Here are some scripts that make it possible and easy, to make Linux X11 applications in `WSL2`, run on an `X11 Server` running natively on `Windows 10`.
 (Microsoft Windows 10, version 2004 ie 20H1)

 ## The problem
 After the upgrade to the `WSL2`, the Linux X11 applications cannot connect to the X11 Windows Server, using